svdataman/gin/README.md

 * plot_snake - plot a 'snake' representing the mean and std.dev of a GP.

+* ts_load - load a plain text data file into an array ready for analysis.

 And some lower-level functions that do the heavy-lifting

 * gp_logLikelihood - compute Gaussian log likelihood given data and model.